Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 reef fish endorsement required

-You’ll need to purchase the $10 Reef Fish Endorsement when you’re fishing from a private boat for Gulf reef species in Alabama.
+You need the $10 Reef Fish Endorsement to fish for Gulf reef species from a private boat in Alabama.

 Reef Fish Endorsement Cost

-One endorsement— the Reef Fish Endorsement— costs $10.00 in Alabama and is required in addition to your standard saltwater fishing license if you target Gulf reef fish from a private boat.
+The Reef Fish Endorsement costs $10 in Alabama.
+You need it on top of your saltwater fishing license to target Gulf reef fish from a private boat.

-3. Requirement: endorsement supplements, not replaces, the saltwater license.
+3. Requirement: It adds to, not replaces, the saltwater license.

 When Endorsement Required

-Because reef fishing targets specific regulated species, you must hold a Reef Fish Endorsement whenever you fish for Gulf reef fish from a private boat in Alabama; the endorsement costs $10.00 in addition to your saltwater license and follows the same annual September 1–August 31 validity period.
+Reef fishing targets regulated species.
+You need a Reef Fish Endorsement to fish for Gulf reef fish from a private boat in Alabama.
+It costs $10 extra and matches the annual Sept.
+1 to Aug.
+31 period.

 Lifetime Endorsement Option